jbpease/dfoil/README.md

 * dstatalt: 1,1,N/A (no triple-B);
 * partitioned: N/A (does not use weighting parameters);

-` --plot_mode {none (default), write, show}`: show = show DFOIL/Dstat graph interactively, write = write to file(s) as specified

-### Additional Plotting Options:
+### Plotting Options:

-`--plot_path PLOTFILE1 [, PLOTFILE2, ...]`: One or more plot file paths (PNG format, must use "--plot_mode write")
+`--plot PLOTFILE1 [PLOTFILE2 ...]`: Turns on plotting, outputs to one or more space-separated plot file paths (path extensions used to determine plot file format)

-`--plot_labels LABEL1 [, LABEL2, ...]`: Labels for the figure key in the order P1, P2, P3, P4
+`--plot_labels LABEL1 LABEL2 LABEL3 LABEL4`: Space-separated Labels for the figure key in the order P1 P2 P3 P4 (use only 3 for `--mode dstat` or `dstatalt` )

-`--plot_color {color, dark, colornoanc, darknoanc, bw}`:
+`--plot_color {color,dark,bw,bwdark}`:

 * color: standard full color plot
 * colordark: standard plot with dark background and light text
-* colornoanc/colornoancdark: color or dark plot without ancestral introgression shown
-* bw: greyscale plot
+* bw: grayscale plot
-* bwdark: black background greyscale plot
+* bwdark: greyscale plot with dark background and light text

+`--plot_noanc`: boolean to remove ancestral introgressions background coloring and removes from key

 `--plot_yscale FLOAT`: max value of y-axis (default = 1), y-min is complementary value (default = -1)

 `--plot_smooth INT`: number of windows to average DFOIL statistics over for the plot (default = none)

-`--plot_totals`: add a grey background plot of the total site pattern counts for each window
+`--plot_totals`: boolean to add a grey background plot of the total site pattern counts for each window

-`--plot_hidekey`: hide the key in the plot (useful for making your own figures for publication, when fonts need to conform)
+`--plot_hidekey`: boolean to hide the key in the plot (useful for making your own figures for publication, when fonts need to conform)

-`--plot_hideaxes`: hide the axis labels and numbers
+`--plot_hideaxes`: boolean to hide the axis labels and numbers

-`--plot_lineweight`: weight of lines in plot (in pt, default=1.0)
+`--plot_lineweight FLOAT`: weight of lines in plot (in pt, default=1.0)

 `--plot_height FLOAT`: height of plot (in cm)